wschroder/NewGeorgia-ElectionFinance/README.md

 **Interested in joining us?**  [Participant signup sheet](https://1drv.ms/x/s!AtPeYaX7I7aauFHgUwXqmtJD1-qE)   *(No commitment required.)*

+Note to participants: If you'd like to recommend a special tool or technology, please read over the project description first to get a good understanding of what we're trying to do, then write up a summary page with the following info and post it on our Slack channel:
+1. Description of the tool/technology.
+And it's cost (Very important, since we're currently a $0 budget project).
+1. Explain pros & cons of using it.
+1. Explain which problem in this project it would solve.
+Note: If you expand the scope of the project to answer this question, you're cheating. :)

 **Need access?** Contact Wayne Schroder at GratefulBayou@gmail.com, or message me on the slack channel.

 ## Goals